Updated: Jul 7

 The ghost’s hollow laughed echoed from the distance.

+The person waved his arms in panic from the doorway.
 “It’s the interstate overpass above us!
 It’s collapsing – it’s about to come down right on top of the building!
 Everybody run!”

 Screams erupted outside the building, and once again it was chaos, Former Miss Whatever and Talent Act Coordinator rushing for the exits along with the rest of the contestants and few audience members still inside.